 If you're willing to come on this adventure of serving and giving at Regional SEP 2021, please read the below information before applying.
 We really appreciate your prayers as we bring the team together for different roles, and your understanding that we may not be able to accept everyone who applies.

 In 2021, we are beginning our transition into Regional camps - in accordance with GCI President, Greg Williams', vision for our church.
 Our focus as a church is shifting towards reaching out into the local communities we are already living in, and creating opportunities to serve them and build relationships that can be invested in weekly (or more often!) and not just once every two years.
 This will mean we will be prioritising Queenslanders already engaged in local congregations for staff roles – just as at SEP 2022, Victorians in their congregations will be prioritised.
-Our hope is to have Regional camps all over Australia, and in the meantime, we will still accept interstate staff for some roles.
+Our hope is to have Regional camps all over Australia, and in the meantime, we will gladly accept interstate and international staff for some roles.

 In our efforts to make SEP self-funding and sustainable, we will be reducing the number of staff roles needed (see list of staff roles below).
 We will be asking every staff member to pay for their accommodation, activities, and meals which will be $460 per person.
 However, please do not let cost be an obstacle to applying.
 We would encourage you to get in touch with your pastor and work with your congregation to help fundraise for your staff fee (maybe you could help organise a trivia night or a bushdance!).

 We are aware that many more people will apply for staff than we have roles for – as such we will be running a GCIgnite (18-30 years old) alongside SEP (details below).
-If you are not accepted as staff, you will have the opportunity to attend GCIgnite, which will involve some overlap with camper activities.
+If you are not accepted as staff, you will have the opportunity to attend GCIgnite, which will involve some overlap with camper and staff activities.
 You will also be expected to complete Child Safety training, and will be given some responsibilities at SEP (such as lead an activity, be in the worship band, etc).
 Alternatively, if you are a first-time applicant, you may be asked to be in the Junior Staff program (details below).
 Thank you for your understanding of these changes.
 We are, as always, fully committed to giving teenagers a place of fun, belonging, and Christ’s love as well as challenging, growing, and loving our young adults (and young at heart adults!) wanting to serve our youth.
 Please have a look at the staff roles available and instructions on how to apply.

 Now that you know that you want to serve at SEP 2021, in what capacity do you want to serve?